More wild berries

 Try puréed nettles in soup or pesto.

 Croatian blitva, traditional and hearty peasant fare from the Dalmatian Coast, is traditionally made with Swiss chard and potatoes, garlic and olive oil.
 Why not try subbing one leafy green for another?
 Try this recipe with nettles.
-And, for extra … » More …
+And, for extra flavor, … » More …

 Advice and tips from Washington State University mycologist Lori Carris on safe hunting for mushrooms.